Eating-simulator/Eating-simulator.github.io/README.md

 * robots.txt . beep beep. boop boop?
 * File saving.
 Much download.
 * More encryptions for saving
+* Popup store so you don't have to go all the back to store while in quest

 ## Deletions:
 * Notification sound removed because too annoying